Stephanie Bengson

-Stephanie Bengson (born 31 January 1987) is a former professional Australian tennis player.
+Stephanie Bengson (born 31 January 1987) is an Australian former tennis player.
 Her career has developed more in doubles than singles.
 Her highest singles ranking is No. 541, achieved in October 2012.
 Her highest doubles ranking is No. 154, achieved in June 2012.

 Career

-2005-2008
+2005–2008

 Bengson played collegiate D1 tennis at Long Beach State.
 She was the Big West Conference Freshman of the Year in 2005 and first team All-Big West honoree three times.
 A member of four League Championship and NCAA post-season teams, Bengson earned a collegiate career-high No. 31 in doubles and No. 115 national ranking.
 She was a key part of the 2008 team that achieved Long Beach's highest ever team ranking at No. 18 in the ITA rankings.

 2011

 Bengson won three doubles titles on tournaments of the ITF Women's Circuit in 2011.

 2012

 Bengson started her year playing at the Premier-level tournament in Sydney.
 She and Tyra Calderwood fell in the first round to Maria Kirilenko and Nadia Petrova.
 She and Calderwood then received a wildcard into the Australian Open, but they also fell in the first round to Eva Birnerová and Alberta Brianti.
 This was Stephanie's first Grand Slam performance.

 In May, Bengson went back to the ITF Circuit, competing in a string of Japanese Challengers.
 She won her biggest title yet at the $50k-level tournament in Fukuoka in May, winning the doubles event with fellow Australian, Monique Adamczak.
 She then went to compete in the WTA International event, a week before Roland Garros in Strasbourg.
 She played alongside Adamczak in the doubles event and reached her first ever WTA Tour quarterfinal.
 The pair defeated Slovak duo Lenka Juríková and Kristína Kučová in the first round, and fell in the quarterfinals to Alexandra Cadanțu and Anne Keothavong.